-When the sun comes out everyone flocks to the Bournemouth area for sand and sea, fish and chips and 99s by the beach.
+England is not a land known for its exceptional weather, but when the comes out, everyone flocks to the Bournemouth area for sand and sea, fish and chips.

-But the area has plenty going on whatever the weather and, in fact, if you head down out of sunburn season you’ll be pleasantly surprised – and won’t have to battle through the beach crowds.
+The area has a lot to do regardless of the weather and, in fact, if you head down out of summer season you will be pleasantly surprised, and you will not have to battle through the beach crowds.

-With its varied nightlife (all within staggering distance), small but perfectly formed shopping centre, it’s greenery and wildlife, not to mention the coastline, it’s a truly beautiful area.
+With its varied nightlife (all at an amazing distance), a small but perfectly formed shopping center, it is greenery and the wildlife, not to mention the coastline, is a truly beautiful area.

 The Lower Gardens

-In the summer you can barely move for the crowds, but things calm down a bit later on, and you can enjoy the floral displays, aviary, rock garden and, when it’s back in action, go up to admire views from the tethered Bournemouth Balloon, which is currently being repaired.
+In the summer you can barely move for the crowds, but things calm down a bit later on, and you can enjoy the floral displays, aviary, rock garden and, when it’s back in action, go up to admire views from the tethered Bournemouth Balloon.

 Russell-Cotes Art Galley And Museum